meredian/promitator/README.md

 objProxy.test().then((res) => {
     console.log(res); // Wow, this is realy test!
 });
 ```

-Every call on promitated object returns a new promise proxy, which emitates new object, which will be returned by result of emitated call.
-So you can easilly chain proxies.
+Every call on promitated object returns a new promise proxy, which imitates new object, which will be returned by result of imitated call.
+So you can easily chain proxies.
 This can be applied to sync methods as well.

 ```javascript
 var deep = function deep(level) {